lxrco/omnifraud/README.md

 The interface is quite self-explanatory and you are encouraged to familiarize yourself with it by looking at [ServiceInterface.php](https://github.com/lxrco/omnifraud-common/blob/master/src/Contracts/ServiceInterface.php).
 All methods are typehinted in both their arguments and returns.

-In order to communicate with all services in a consistent way, all implementations accept a [Request Object](https://github.com/lxrco/omnifraud-common/blob/master/src/Request/Request.php) throughout.
 The methods exposed by all services are:

 * `public function validateRequest(Request $request): ResponseInterface;`
 * `public function updateRequest(Request $request): ResponseInterface;`